cartant/eslint-plugin-rxjs/docs/rules/no-exposed-subjects.md

 ## Options

-This rule accepts a single option which is an object with a `allowProtected` property that determines whether or not protected subjects are allowed.
+This rule accepts a single option which is an object with an `allowProtected` property that determines whether or not protected subjects are allowed.
 By default, they are not.

 ```json
 {